-This manual provides a compilation of readily available literature, results of storm water monitoring and modeling efforts, and standard accepted practices relevant to storm water management activities in the Charlotte-Mecklenburg area.
+This manual provides a compilation of readily available literature, results of stormwater monitoring and modeling efforts, and standard accepted practices relevant to stormwater management activities in the Charlotte-Mecklenburg area.
 Since some of the material presented was obtained from publications which have not been duplicated in its entirety, the user is encouraged to obtain the original or additional reference material, as appropriate.
-References are included at the end of each chapter.